cNikolaou/ateth/README.md

 You can find an example React web application under `example/` that you can run with `pnppm run dev`.

+The library currently depends on [`wagmi`](https://wagmi.sh/) to connect to your wallet in the browser.

 ## CLI

 To run the CLI from the root directory: